Slit-slide-sew bijections for constellations and quasiconstellations: Preliminaries

-To show this, let us denote by~$e_1$, \dots, $e_m$ the edges incident to~$f$ that are irregular with respect to~$v$.
+\begin{proof}[Proof of Proposition~\ref{propirreg}] Let us denote by~$e_1$, \dots, $e_m$ the edges incident to~$f$ that are irregular with respect to~$v$.
 Then, for each $1\le i\le m$, let us consider two geodesics~$\bgamma_i^-$ and~$\bgamma_i^+$ from~$v$ towards~$e_i^-$ and~$e_i^+$.
 Note that, since~$e_i$ is not leaving~$v$, the geodesics~$\bgamma_i^-$ and~$\bgamma_i^+$ have to split before reaching~$e_i^-$.
-Up to changing the geodesics, one may furthermore assume that any two geodesics never meet again after the time they split.
+For any two geodesics, if they meet again after they split, the separate parts inbetween the spliting point and the meeting point have, by definition of geodesicvs, the same length.
+Therefore, up to changing the geodesics, one may furthermore assume that any two of the considered geodesics never meet again after the time they split.
 These~$2m$ geodesics make up a directed tree whose leaves are the extremities of~$e_1$, \dots, $e_m$.
 See Figure~\ref{pfirreg}.

 Now, for each~$i$, let us consider the parts~$\bwp_i^-$ and~$\bwp_i^+$ of~$\bgamma_i^-$ and~$\bgamma_i^+$ after the vertex where they split up.
 The concatenation of~$\bwp_i^-$, $e_i$, and then the reverse of~$\bwp_i^+$ provides a cycle of edges (not all oriented in the same direction) in the $p$-hypermap.
 By the Jordan curve theorem, this cycle separates the sphere into two connected components: let us denote by~$\sC_i$ the one that does not contain the face~$f$.
 Note that, by construction, $\sC_1$, \dots, $\sC_m$, $f$, are pairwise disjoint.
 Consequently, the proof of the claim will be complete if we show that each~$\sC_i$ contains at least one flawed face, since this yields that $m+\un{\{f\text{ is flawed}\}} \le k$.